aaron-price/sweet-render/README.md

 <p> Wasn't that easy?</p>
 ```

-Renders to your page as:
+Which renders to your page as:

 ### Hello world
 * [Click me](http://aaroncoding.com)